 Everything you DON’T need on your baby registry

-Tommy and I didn’t create our baby registry until I was 7 months pregnant and had a covid-friendly drive-through baby shower and people starting asking us for our registry.
+Tommy and I didn’t create our baby registry until I was 7 months pregnant and had a drive-through baby shower and people starting asking us for our registry.
 Creating a baby registry is really fun, but also really overwhelming.
 There are a few things that are absolutely necessary, like a car seat, a safe place for your baby to sleep, and diapers.
 But, when you start to look at baby registry lists, there are so many items.

 Another hard part of creating a registry is that technology comes out with the latest and greatest product all the time and it’s so easy to get caught up and think you need all of them for your new baby.
 (We definitely got sucked into the SNOO hype and we are not fans.
 Read why we hated it here).

 So today I’m going to share some of the things that were on my baby registry (and some of my friends’ thoughts too) that weren’t quite as necessary as people said they were.
 I hope this is helpful!
 Maybe you can even take a few things out of your shopping carts.
 (And make a little more room in your cart for pregnancy wardrobe must-haves and postpartum must-haves!!)
 I’ve also updated it over the last year since Thomas arrived!

 Unnecessary Baby Registry Items

 A wipe warmer was one of those baby items that was totally unnecessary.
 I won’t lie, I like it.
 When Thomas was tiny, he seemed to really like it too.
 Now that he’s older (almost a year) he seems to prefer the cold wipes since it makes him laugh.
 But if you’re trying to nix a few things from your registry, nix a wipe warmer.